bengarrett/dupers/docs/README.md

 **macOS:** [Download](https://github.com/bengarrett/dupers/releases/latest/download/dupers_macOS_all.tar.gz)

 Before use, macOS users will need to delete the 'quarantine' extended attribute that is applied to all program downloads that are not notarized by Apple for a fee.

 ```
-$ xattr -d com.apple.quarantine namzd
+$ xattr -d com.apple.quarantine dupers
 ```

 #### Homebrew